 How do you source products to sell online?

 Generally, the three most popular ways to source products to sell online are:

-- Making the product yourself – if you’re someone who creates your own products, this route will be attractive.
-It’s commonly used by people selling art, jewellery, and crafts.
+- Making the product yourself: If you’re someone who creates your own products, this route will be attractive.
+It’s commonly used by people selling art, jewelry, and crafts.
 The main costs are materials and the time you need to invest to make the product.
-Great for developing a personalized brand, and gives you great freedom to control stock and pricing, but can be very difficult to scale up without hiring staff.
+It’s great for developing a personalized brand, and it gives you real freedom to control stock and pricing, but it can be very difficult to scale up without hiring staff.

-- Sourcing the product from a dropshipper – an increasingly popular way to sell products online.
-Enables sellers like you to fulfil orders to customers without ever stocking or handling the product yourself.
-Here’s how it works on a basic level: you list products available from a dropshipper you’ve built a relationship with; a customer places an order on your store and pays you; the order is passed onto the dropship supplier, who delivers the product straight to the customer.
+- Sourcing the product from a dropshipper: An increasingly popular way to sell products online.
+It enables sellers like you to fulfil orders to customers without ever stocking or handling the product yourself.
+Here’s how it works on a basic level: you list products available from a dropshipper you’ve built a relationship with; a customer places an order on your store and pays you; the order is then passed onto the dropship supplier, who delivers the product straight to the customer.
 See our in-depth dropshipping guide to find out how to do it.